-- (a) The Articles of Agreement; - (b) General Conditions Professional Services Medium Complexity 2010B (2014-06-26); - (c) Intellectual Property - (d) The supplemental general conditions identified herein; - (e) Annex "A", Statement of Work; - (f) Annex "B", Basis of Payment; (to be included at contract award) - (g) The Contractor's bid dated (insert date of bid)
+- a) The Articles of Agreement; - b) The General Conditions Higher Complexity Services 2035 (2015-07-03); - c) The supplemental general conditions identified herein; - d) Annex "A", Statement of Work; - e) Annex "B", Basis of Payment; (to be included at contract award) - f) The Contractor's bid dated \\\\\ (insert date of bid)

-Term of Contract
+3. Term of Contract

-Period of the Contract
+3.1 Period of Contract

-The period of the Contract is from date of Contract award to February 28th, 2015 inclusive.
+The period of the Contract is from date of Contract award to June 30, 2016.

-Standard Clauses and Conditions
+4. Standard Clauses and Conditions

-Notwithstanding that they have not been expressly articulated, all clauses and conditions identified in the Contract by number, date and title are applicable and are set out in the Standard Acquisiton Clauses and Conditions Manual https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual) issued by Public Works and Government Services Canada.
+Notwithstanding that they have not been expressly articulated, all clauses and conditions identified in the Contract by number, date and title are applicable and are set out in the Standard Acquisition Clauses and Conditions Manual issued by Public Works and Government Services Canada.

-General Conditions
+4.1 General Conditions

-General Conditions - Professional Services - Medium Complexity 2010B (2014-06-26) apply to and form part of the Contract with the modifications to the text below.
-If there is a conflict between the provisions of 2010B and this document, this document prevails.
+General Conditions - Higher Complexity - Services 2035 (2015-07-03) apply to and form part of the Contract.
 As applicable, replace references to Public Works and Government Services Canada (PWGSC) with Natural Resources Canada (NRCan).